jasongrahn/da420_hw/project5/da420_project5.md

 # compute arrival rate as average number of calls into VRU per hour
 hourly.arrival.rate <- calls.for.hour/4  # four Wednesdays in February

-# service times can vary hour-by-hour due to differences
-# in service requests and individuals calling hour-by-hour
 # begin by selecting calls that receive service
 thursdays.served <- subset(thursdays, subset = (server != "NO_SERVER"))